(888) 552-6760 SCHEDULE AN APPOINTMENT

 Cancer and cancer treatment may cause many different side effects, including bruising and bleeding.

-• Specific types of cancer: Leukemia and lymphoma may decrease your platelet count.
+Specific types of cancer: Leukemia and lymphoma may decrease a patient's platelet count.
 Also, cancer that has spread to the bone may lead to thrombocytopenia because the cancer cells may make it hard for bone marrow to produce more platelets.
 Cancer in the spleen may lead to bleeding issues because the spleen typically stores extra platelets.
 Cancer may make the spleen bigger, causing it to hold on to those platelets instead of circulating them elsewhere in the body.

-Symptoms of thrombocytopenia include the following:
+Symptoms of thrombocytopenia may include:

 • Bleeding from areas such as the mouth, nose or rectum